durinfab/Home-Assistant-Config/README.md

 ### ⛓ Network ###

-As too many Wi-Fi devices are not good for the stability of the network and always need a power source, I needed to add another communication technology to my network.
-Because [Zigbee](https://en.wikipedia.org/wiki/Zigbee) devices is overall cheaper than [Z-Wave](https://en.wikipedia.org/wiki/Z-Wave), my decision was made quickly.
+As too many Wi-Fi devices are bad for the stability of the network and always need a power source, I needed to add another communication technology to my network.
+Because [Zigbee](https://en.wikipedia.org/wiki/Zigbee) devices are overall cheaper than [Z-Wave](https://en.wikipedia.org/wiki/Z-Wave), my decision was made quickly.

 #### 🐝 Zigbee ####